nawealvarez/denoAPI/README.md

 # Deno Api
 ## Welcome !
-Deno didn´t use modules, just use urls
+Deno didn´t use modules, just use urls don´t forget that!

-El archivo principal de cada biblioteca de Deno se llama mod.ts
+The endpoints of this simple API are:
+* / --> welcome
+* /users --> get all the users - post: create an user
+* /users:id --> get-delete-put